Alexandru Ioan Cuza University of Iaşi

 concerning frailty as a physical, psychological, cognitive, functional, social and

-environmental interaction result is essential for a better understanding Ageing.
+environmental interaction result is essential for a better understanding

 Although frailty of older people can be associated with less capacity in normal systems,